enarjord/passivbot/docs/backtesting.md

 | -u / --user | The name of the account used to download trade data
 | --start-date | The starting date of the backtest<br/>**Syntax:** YYYY-MM-DDThh:mm
 | --end-date | The end date of the backtest<br/>**Syntax:** YYYY-MM-DDThh:mm

+## Backtest results

+When the backtest is completed, the results will be shown on the console.
+This includes things like average daily gain, maximum time that Passivbot was stuck etc. Apart from showing these results in the terminal, these results are also stored in `backtests/{exchange}/{symbol}/plots/{datetime}/backtest_result.txt`.
+This folder will also include the actual `live_config.json` file that was used for the plot, and several graphical plots.
+One of these for example is the `balance_and_equity.png`, which shows how the balance and equity evolved during the course of the backtest.